rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 } VIRTUAL_MACHINE_STATE, *PVIRTUAL_MACHINE_STATE;
 ```

-Note that it's not the final **\_VirtualMachineState** structure, and we'll enhance it in future parts.
+Note that it's not the final **VIRTUAL\_MACHINE\_STATE** structure; we'll enhance it in the future.

 ## **Preparing to launch VM**

-In this part, we're just trying to test our hypervisor in our driver.
-In the future parts, we will add some user-mode interactions with our driver so let's start with modifying our **DriverEntry** as it's the first function that executes when our driver is loaded.
+In this part, we're just trying to enhance our hypervisor driver.
+In the future parts, we will add some user-mode interactions with our driver but for now, let's start with modifying our **DriverEntry** as it's the first function that executes when our driver is loaded.

-Below all the preparation from [Part 2](https://rayanfam.com/topics/hypervisor-from-scratch-part-2/), we add the following lines to use our [Part 4](https://rayanfam.com/topics/hypervisor-from-scratch-part-2/) (EPT) structures :
+Besides all the preparation from [part 2](https://rayanfam.com/topics/hypervisor-from-scratch-part-2/), we added the following lines to use our [part 4](https://rayanfam.com/topics/hypervisor-from-scratch-part-2/) (EPT) structures:

 ```
         //